FoyCR/FoyCR.github.io/content/projects/akka-net.md

 In Unit 1, we will learn the fundamentals of how the actor model and Akka.NET work.

 ## Current Flow
-> "*NIX systems have the tail command built-in to monitor changes to a file (such as tailing log files), whereas Windows does not.
-We will recreate tail for Windows, and use the process to learn the fundamentals."
+> *NIX systems have the tail command built-in to monitor changes to a file (such as tailing log files), whereas Windows does not.
+We will recreate tail for Windows, and use the process to learn the fundamentals.

 The current workflow is as follows:
 - The *consoleReaderActor* actor starts and prints instructions to the console to capture the path to the file to be provided by the user.